 1. Candidates for registration for a higher award of the University by programme of study must satisfy at least one of the following requirements:

-hold a degree of a Higher Education Institution in the United Kingdom or the Republic of Ireland
+hold a degree of a Higher Education Institution in the United Kingdom or the Republic of Ireland;

-hold an Associateship of the University (ALUT)
+hold an Associateship of the University (ALUT);

-hold a Diploma in Technology awarded by the former NCTA
+hold a Diploma in Technology awarded by the former NCTA;

-hold a Diploma of the former Loughborough College of Technology
+hold a Diploma of the former Loughborough College of Technology;

-have achieved the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate on the recommendation of the appropriate Faculty Board
+have achieved the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate on the recommendation of the appropriate Faculty Board;

-hold any other qualification approved by a Faculty Board
+hold any other qualification approved by a Faculty Board.

 2. Notwithstanding the provision of para.
 1 above, any candidate may be registered for a Postgraduate Certificate, subject to the approval of the Associate Dean (Teaching), provided that the candidate appears capable of successfully completing the requisite number of modules: such a candidate who accumulates subsequent credits eligible for consideration for the award of a Postgraduate Certificate may subsequently upgrade his/her registration for a Postgraduate Diploma or a Master's degree on the same programme of study in accordance with para.
 27 of the above Regulations.

-3. Any candidate may be required by a Head of Department to take oral and/or written examinations and/or a course of study, prior to registration.
+3. Any candidate may be required by a Dean of School to take oral and/or written examinations and/or a course of study, prior to registration.

 4. Candidates must possess GCSE English Language, at a minimum of Grade C, or an equivalent qualification acceptable to the University.

-5. Candidates who have been awarded credit by another Higher Education Institution will be considered for credit transfer or exemption from part of a programme of study by Senate on the recommendation of the appropriate Faculty Board.
+5. Candidates who have been awarded credit by another Higher Education Institution will be considered for credit transfer or exemption from part of a programme of study by the Academic Registrar or nominee on the recommendation of the Dean of School.
+Candidates will normally be permitted to transfer no more than one third of the credit required for the Loughborough University award.

-(Remade March 2010)
+(Remade July 2011)